United flight collides with truck and light pole as it lands at Newark airport

 “It was just coming directly in front of the truck … I just saw smoke and debris,” he told CNN.
 “I think (the truck was) trying to evasively maneuver out of its way or something, but they were cornered.”

-United Airlines Flight 169 was carrying more than 200 passengers and 10 crew members, the airline said.
+Air traffic controllers reported “a hole in the side of the airplane” to an operations vehicle preparing to inspect the runway about half an hour after the landing, according to another recording from LiveATC.net.

-“The aircraft landed safely, taxied to the gate normally and no passengers or crew were injured,” United said in a statement.
-“Our maintenance team is evaluating damage to the aircraft.”
+When asked about air traffic control recording, United told CNN its maintenance team was evaluating damage to the aircraft and promised “a rigorous flight safety investigation into the incident.”

-“We will conduct a rigorous flight safety investigation into the incident and our crew has been removed from service as part of the process,” United said.
+“The aircraft landed safely, taxied to the gate normally and no passengers or crew were injured,” United said, noting the plane’s crew has been removed from service as part of the investigation.

 The National Transportation Safety Board is sending an investigator to Newark and will analyze the cockpit voice recorder and flight data recorder as part of their investigation, the agency announced.